-So business analysis is all about solving a business problem/need using the organisational context and transitioning the organisation through the change (implementing the solution).
+So Business Analysis is all about solving a business problem/need using the organizational context and transitioning the organization through the change (implementing the solution).

-This is one of the reasons why there is a wide spread use of the business analyst in multiple contexts.
-In this article, we are going to focus on IT business analyst only.
+This is one of the reasons why there is the widespread use of Business Analysts in multiple contexts.
+In this article, we are going to focus on IT Business Analysts only.

-An IT business analyst works with customer as well as technology team on a day-to-day basis.
-The diagram below shows high-level view of an IT business analyst role:
+An IT Business Analyst works with customers as well as the technology team on a day-to-day basis.
+The diagram below shows a high-level view of an IT Business Analyst role:

 Here is the summary of the role of an IT business analyst:

-- To interact with customer to understand their requirements
+- To interact with customers to understand their requirements

-- To convert the business requirements into detailed technical requirements for technology team
+- To convert the business requirements into detailed technical requirements for the technology team

 Business Analyst’s Responsibilities

-A new project is completely different from the ongoing project.
-In case of a new project, a business analyst’s responsibilities are as follows:
+A New Project is completely different from an ongoing project.
+In the case of a New Project, a Business Analyst’s Responsibilities are as follows:

-To summarize, business analysts play an intermediary role between the customer team and the technology team to ensure that right software is developed for the customer.
+Business Analysts play an intermediary role between the customer team and the technology team to ensure that the right software is developed for the customer.

 Although a Business Analyst is a different position inside an organization, its functions and responsibilities are critical to success.
 While he must be a strong orator, he must also have the ability to pull people closer to his team and across the board.
 His responsibilities are not restricted to a single Project Management stage.
 He must take one extra step until the end.
 A Business Analyst’s skills are required from the beginning phases of evaluation to maintenance.